grafana/loki/docs/sources/getting-started/logcli.md

 Loki has a server-side limit for the maximum lines returned in a query (default is 5000).

-Batching allows for making larger requests than the server side limit so long as the `--batch` size is less than the server limit.
+Batching allows you to make larger requests than the server-side limit as long as the `--batch` size is less than the server limit.

 Please note that the query metadata is printed for each batch (it is printed on `stderr`), this can be removed with the `--quiet` flag.